BladeZhenLei/Classical-Cryptography/README.md

 <br/>
 RSA is a relatively slow algorithm.
 Because of this, it is not commonly used to directly encrypt user data.
 More often, RSA is used to transmit shared keys for symmetric-key cryptography, which are then used for bulk encryption–decryption.
 <p>
-The naive version of the RSA proceeeds with taking a prime $p$
+The naive version of the RSA proceeeds with taking a prime $p$ and

 ### DSA
 ### ECC